tianyimasf/ai/_posts/2024-03-11-job-ritle-analyze copy.md

 excerpt: This post follows our first post analyzing LinkedIn data job market by first cleaning and process the job postings.
 Before any analysis on the postings are conducted, it's helpful to analyze the trends in job titles first.
 In this blog, we try to analyze major demanded job titles and create some visualizations to tell stories about what we've found.
 ---

-This post follows our first post analyzing LinkedIn data job market by first cleaning and process the job postings.
+This post follows my first post analyzing LinkedIn data job market by first cleaning and process the job postings.
 Before any analysis on the postings are conducted, it's helpful to analyze the trends in job titles first.
 In this blog, we try to analyze major demanded job titles and create some visualizations to tell stories about what we've found.

 We follow the follow steps: